potamides/modalawesome/README.md

 ## Usage

 The goal of modalawesome is to allow for complete control over awesome with modal commands.
-To make that possible modalawesome is designed to reimplement the functionality of the [client:keys](https://awesomewm.org/doc/api/classes/client.html#client:keys) (normally set through [awful.rules](https://awesomewm.org/doc/api/libraries/awful.rules.html)) and
+To make that possible modalawesome is designed to replace the functionality of the [client:keys](https://awesomewm.org/doc/api/classes/client.html#client:keys) (normally set through [awful.rules](https://awesomewm.org/doc/api/libraries/awful.rules.html)) and